 Thermodynamics deals with the interaction of one body with another in terms of quantities of heat and work.
 In thermodynamics, the system is defined as a quantity of matter or a region in space under investigation.
 Everything external to the system is the environment or surroundings.
-The imaginary or actual surface separating the system from surroundings is known as the Boundary.
+The imaginary or actual surface separating the system from its surroundings is known as the boundary.
 It may be either fixed or movable.

 Closed system (m = constant):

 When there is an exchange of energy (work and heat) but not matter between the system and surrounding the system is known as control mass or closed system.
 For Example, a greenhouse is a closed system that exchanges heat but not work with its surroundings.
 Depending on the properties of its boundary a system exchanges work, heat, or both.
 An Adiabatic boundary does not allow the exchange of heat from the system to surroundings and a rigid body does not allow the exchange of work between system and surroundings.

 An isolated system does not allow the exchange of heat, work, or matter between the system & surroundings.
 For example, an insulated container, such as an insulated gas cylinder.

 In an open or control volume system, there is an exchange of energy i.e. heat, work, and matter between the system & surroundings.
 A boundary that allows the exchange of matter is known as the permeable boundary.
 For example, the ocean, turbine, water heater, car radiator, nozzle, etc. To analyze an open system, the energy of the system is always taken equal to the energy leaving the system.

 Rigid system: It is a type of closed system in which the system interacts with the surroundings by exchanging heat only.